runonbitcoin/walleteering/guide/03-owner.md

         async sign(txhex: string, locks: Array<Lock>)
     }

-This is what we'll implement on our wallet.
+This is what we'll implement.
 Our wallet will implement both the `Purse` and the `Owner` APIs at the same time.
 Users may pass your wallet as both the `owner` and the `purse`, or they may pass it as a `wallet` which is shorthand for both.

     const run = new Run({ owner: myWallet, purse: myWallet })